europaphp/skeleton/readme.md

 ### Effortless Content Negotiation

-The `View` component now ships with a `Negotiator` that will return - based on the request that is passed in - a certain view class appropriate to handle the request given request.
+The `View` component now ships with a `Negotiator` that will return - based on the request that is passed in - a certain view class appropriate to handle the given request.
 The negotiator is configurable to a point and is `callable`, so substituting your own is very easy.

 ### Application Abstraction